henovw/henovw/README.md

 ### Currently working on
 - Roommate-finder app using Swift and Firebase
 - Website that allows users to view charitable organization volunteer postings and apply.
 Developing using React, Node.js, Express, and PostgreSQL
+- UBC Open Robotics: A part of the software team, currently doing backend for a sensor reading software in C++

 ### Past projects
-- I'm on UBC Open Robotics, where I'm a part of the software team, currently doing backend for a sensor reading software in C++
 - I developed a schedule booker using Java with persistence using JSON
 - I developed a cover letter generator using Selenium and the Google Gemini API in Python that scrapes LinkedIn job postings and uses a given resume to create a cover letter
 - I developed a personal website using Django and Python